Kyle Kelley

 Kyle Robert Kelley (born June 28, 1985) is an American professional sports car racing driver in the Trans-Am Series' TA2 class.
-He has also raced in NASCAR, competing in the Nationwide Series from 2010 to 2013 as a road course ringer.
+He also competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 53 Chevrolet Camaro for Joey Gase Motorsports with Scott Osteen having previously competed in the series from 2010 to 2013 as a road course ringer.